ysndr/MSc-Thesis/chapter/evaluation.md

 #### Dataset

-The underlying data set consists of 16760 unique trace records.
+The underlying data set consists of 16761 unique trace records, contributed by the lead developer of Nickel.
+The traces were generated during the work on different Nickel files of varying size during the course of one day.
+It is a record of both the development of entire new files and work on a bigger Nickel based project.

 Since the `textDocument/didOpen` method is executed on every update of the source, it greatly outnumbers the other events.
 The final distribution of methods traced is: